529s Not Just For Four-Year Programs

-Not everyone is a traditional college student, seeking a four-year degree.
-There are great career opportunities on alternative collegiate paths.
+After these past few years, graduating high school students have discovered that not everyone is a traditional college student, seeking a four-year degree.
+They have found great career opportunities through alternative collegiate paths, through community or technical college, trade or vocational schools, or apprenticeships.
 Can you still use a 529 plan if you choose another type of post-secondary education?
 Yes!

 529 plans are created to be used at any federally accredited educational institutions – whether for a two-year, four-year, graduate or professional degree, or any other post-secondary credential.
 Basically, you can use your account almost anywhere you’re comfortable sending both your student and your money.
 If your school has a Federal School Code on the Free Application for Federal Student Aid or FAFSA, then withdrawals for qualified higher education expenses at that school will be 529-qualified withdrawals.
 Qualified withdrawals are not taxed.